Recipe updated 4/28/22

-Meatballs are pretty easy to make – so quick!
-But, there’s a way to launch your meatball dinners into hyperdrive by freezing the meatballs.
-Yes, you can freeze them (gives you chills, amirite?).
+Meatballs are pretty easy to make - so quick!
+But, there’s a way to launch your meatball dinners into hyperdrive by freezing them.
+It's an easy meal prep option.

 And, here’s another plus: You can please everyone at the dinner table by making these morsels for carnivores and keep a portion of the sauce meatless for those who prefer it.

 How to prepare the meatballs

 The recipe is pretty straightforward with simple seasonings that complement a variety of sauces.